rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 SwiftUI is **a framework for UI**.
 Compared to a Swift, Storyboard and View Controllers application, the numbers of codelines to create the UI with SwiftUI is minimal.
 Programming the UI in SwiftUI is **declarative programming** and not imperativ.
 The code for the model part is traditional Swift code.

-And to be honest **the future of RsyncOSX is SwiftUI**.
+And to be honest, **the future of RsyncOSX is SwiftUI**.
 Coding in **SwiftUI is very fun**.
 The code for UI is minimal and separated from the Model (MVC).
 And by hiding application logic and actions in properties, functions and closures will simplify the code and make more easy to read.

 The declarative paradigm also makes the code for the UI clean and easy to follow.

 UI = [user interface](https://en.wikipedia.org/wiki/User_interface)

 ## What is in the alpha versions

-There is lot of reused code in the next version, but all of the code for UI is new.
+There are lot of reused code within the Model part of next version, but all of the code for UI is new.
 That means the UI is also changed, to the better in my opinion.
 The reused code is classes like reading and saving data to permanent store, execution of tasks, logging of execution of tasks, scheduling and so on.
-All the UI is new and implemented in SwiftUI.
 There is **no administration** (create, edit and delete) of configurations, schedules and logs in the alpha version yet.
 The alpha version reads the current default profile and other profiles created in RsyncOSX.
 And it reads all settings in user profile.
 If you want to test the alpha version, please use RsyncOSX to **administrate** (create, edit and delete) configurations.

 The following is in the alpha version (updated as new features are implemented):